 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The proposal site is located on a sizeable footway in Church Street, one of the city centre's main retail areas.
-The surrounding area comprises of several retail units and other commercial uses forming one of the city's main shopping centres.
-The area has several items of street furniture therefore the proposed InLink will not appear out of context within this busy shopping area.
+67, HD25, HD27, HD11 and UD10) - The proposal site is located on a paved footway outside The Crafty Chandler pub at the junction of Concert Street and Wood Street.
+This is generally a mixed use area with several pubs, and restaurants.
+Items of street furniture occupy the footway and line the road providing an appropriate setting for the proposed development.
 The installation would not appear unduly dominant given its relatively low height.
 Its profile has been kept to the minimum commensurate to the proposed use.
 Given the small scale of development, it is not considered that the proposal would have an adverse impact on the amenity of the area.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter along this walkway in line with the above policies.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones in the area thereby reducing street.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The site is in a pedestrianised street therefore it will have no effect on drivers.
-There is sufficient space on the footway to accommodate the InLink whilst allowing safe usage by pedestrians and wheelchair users.
+The proposal site is set back from the highway and would not pose a danger to drivers or obscure traffic signage.
+There is sufficient space on the footway to accommodate the InLink and allow for safe usage of the walkway by pedestrians and wheelchair users.
 The InLink has a significantly reduced footprint when compared to BT payphones.
 It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site is located within Castle Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest listed building is located approximately 70 metres away.
-The installation has a simple design and is sited having regard to its immediate environment.
-Its slender and elegant appearance and high quality design will complement the area's retail and busy profile.
-It is not considered that the proposed development would have an adverse impact on the above heritage assets given the minor nature of the proposal.
+126-141, HD27, HD11, HD1) - The proposal site is located within Duke Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest Grade II listed building (Marlborough House, 52, Bold Street) is located opposite the site approximately 10 metres away.
+The proposal will be located at street level and is of a limited height and bulk and therefore would not have an adverse impact on the setting of the nearby listed building or character and appearance of the conservation area nor will it affect the World Heritage Site's outstanding universal value.
+The proposal takes a form which is sympathetic within the context of its immediate environment.
+Its slender and elegant appearance and high quality design will contribute positively to the streetscene.
 The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
+The proposal is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.